 Conclusion: faced with NPS, information and targeted screening become essential

 New synthetic drugs change the rules of prevention.
 They circulate in various forms, with multiple names, uncertain dosages, and sometimes very serious effects.
-Their detection therefore requires a more precise approach than a simple standard test.
+Their detection therefore requires a more precise approach than a simple classic test.

 AMA Prévention supports this approach with targeted screening solutions, prevention materials, and a responsible approach to emerging risks.